ROCm/rocBLAS/docs/source/Programmers_Guide.rst

     if(rocblas_set_stream(handle, new_stream) != rocblas_status_success) return EXIT_FAILURE;

-The above ``hipStreamSynchronize`` is necessary because the rocBLAS handle contains allocated device memory which must not be shared by multiple asynchronous streams at the same time.
+The above ``hipStreamSynchronize`` is necessary because the rocBLAS handle contains allocated device memory that must not be shared by multiple asynchronous streams at the same time.

 If either the old or new stream is the default (NULL) stream, it is not necessary to synchronize the old stream before destroying it, or before setting the new stream,